-Returns the maximal element of a non-empty multiset of value with respect to a given total ordering on the elements.
+Returns the maximum of a non-empty multiset of values according to the given comparison function on the elements.

 '''

 values2list :: Values a \rightarrow IO [a]

 '''

 Puts all elements of a multiset of values in a list.
 Since the order of the elements in the list might depend on the time of the computation, this operation is an I/O action.